 For your safety the Mooncup is made from a special medical grade non-allergic silicone.
 Silicone is derived from silica which is one of the most abundant minerals on earth.

-Imagine the towels and tampons that you will be disposing of in landfill sites during those years!
+Imagine the pads and tampons that you will be disposing of in landfill sites during those years!

 Size A measures 46mm in diameter and 50mm in length.
 Size A is recommended for women who have given birth vaginally or are aged 30 or above.